joshisworking/fine-recovery-webapp/client/README.md

 To run the application locally:

-1. Navigate to the frontend application: `cd react-frontend`
+1. Navigate to the frontend application: `cd client`
-2. Start the development server: `npm run dev`
+2. Start the development server: `npm start`
 3. Access the app in a web browser: `http://localhost:5173`

 ## Technologies